-Low Hemoglobin Levels can lead to serious condtio0ns such like Heart Attacks and Congestive Heart Failure.
+Low Hemoglobin Levels can lead to serious condtions such like Heart Attacks and Congestive Heart Failure.
 In this article you are going to learn about the causes of Low Hemoglobin Levels, the Normal Hemoglobin Levels based on age and gender, and the Causes of High Hemoglobin Levels.
 Hemoglobin Normal Level is very close to Normal Hematocrit Levels. also alternations to Hemoglobin Level would usually lead to High and Low Hematocrit Levels.
 Hemoglobin Levels are used with RBC Count and Hematicorit Levels to calculate the Mean Corpuscular Hemoglobin (MCH) and Mean Corpuscular Hemoglobin Concentration (MCHC) respectively.
 Both MCH and MCHC are Red Blood Cell Indices which are used to classify Anemia.

 Hemoglobin (Hgb) is found in Red Blood Cells (RBCs) as well as other types of cells.
 In Red Blood Cells Hemoglobin is functioning as a carrier for the inhaled Oxygen molecules (O2) from the lungs to the tissues of other body organs.
 The Oxygen in generating energy in the body organs by burning the food, as a result, unwanted Carbon Dioxide molecules (CO2) are produced and carried to the lungs to be exhaled.